Treatment for Panic Attacks

 • Turning to unhealthy coping mechanisms such as alcohol abuse to manage anxiety.

-• Having a history of trauma or abuse, which can benefit from talk therapy with a trained professional.
+• Having a history of trauma or abuse can benefit from talk therapy with a trained professional.

-• Losing interest in activities you used to enjoy, feeling disconnected from life.
+• Losing interest in activities people used to enjoy and feeling disconnected from life.

-2. Take care of yourself: Ensure you get enough sleep, eat healthily, and exercise regularly.
-These habits strengthen your body and help it cope with anxiety.
+• Getting enough sleep, eating healthily, and exercising regularly.
+These habits strengthen the body and mind, helping to cope with anxiety.

-3. Try meditation and mindfulness: These practices are effective tools for managing panic attacks.
-They help you focus and calm down faster when needed.
-Many free apps can guide you through relaxation techniques step by step.
+• Meditation and mindfulness are effective tools for managing panic attacks.
+They help to focus and calm down faster when needed.
+Many free apps provide guides through relaxation techniques step by step.

-However, during a panic attack the activation happens “out of the blue” without any visible causes.
-Once a panic attack starts, it will progress automatically in uncontrollable way paralyzing thinking and not allowing for interventions based on rational decisions.
+However, during a panic attack, the activation happens “out of the blue” without any visible causes.
+Once a panic attack starts, it will progress automatically in an uncontrollable way, paralysing thinking and not allowing for interventions based on rational decisions.

 Symptoms

-A panic attack usually lasts 5-10 minutes.
-In rare cases it can reach a duration of a few hours.
-Panic attacks come along with physical symptoms such as chest pain, heart racing, palpitation and shortness of breath.
-Other physical signs of panic attacks are sweating, numbness, dizziness, blurred vision, sometimes loss of bodily control ending in fainting.
+A panic attack usually lasts 5–10 minutes.
+In rare cases, it can reach a duration of a few hours.
+Panic attacks come along with physical symptoms such as chest pain, heart racing, palpitation, and shortness of breath.
+Other physical signs of panic attacks are sweating, numbness, dizziness, blurred vision, and sometimes loss of bodily control ending in fainting.
 Some people also suffer from tunnel vision.

 A psychological reaction frequently appearing in the course of a panic attack is depersonalization and derealization.
-Both are subjective experiences related to patients’ perception toward himself (depersonalisation) and toward the surrounding world (derealization).
-In depersonalisation patient feels detached from oneself.
-In derealization he feels that the world has become strange, and unreal.
+Both are subjective experiences related to patients’ perceptions toward themselves (depersonalisation) and toward the surrounding world (derealisation).
+In depersonalisation, the patient feels detached from oneself.
+In derealisation, he feels that the world has become strange and unreal.

 Therapy

-CBT involves analyzing the process of anxiety attacks, the triggers, the warning signs and identifying ways of assessing and controlling the anxiety.
+CBT involves analysing the process of anxiety attacks, the triggers, the warning signs, and identifying ways of assessing and controlling the anxiety.
 Individuals are also supported in confronting their fears and reducing avoidance behaviours.

-Untreated panic disorder tends to increase in frequency and severity restricting more and more individual’s social and professional performance.
-In consequence the circle of activities of people with panic disorder are more and more restricted which can end in a full invalidism.
+Untreated panic disorder tends to increase in frequency and severity, restricting more and more individual’s social and professional performance.
+In consequence, the circle of activities of people with panic disorder is more and more restricted, which can end in full invalidism.

 • Approximately four percent of people develop panic disorder at some point in their lives.